-Jeanine Leane is a Wiradjuri writer, poet and academic from southwest New South Wales.
+Jeanine Leane is a Wiradjuri writer, poet and academic from southwest NSW.
 Her first volume of poetry, Dark Secrets After Dreaming: A.D.
 1887-1961 (2010, Presspress) won the Scanlon Prize for Indigenous Poetry, 2010 and her first novel, Purple Threads (UQP), won the David Unaipon Award for an unpublished Indigenous writer in 2010 and was shortlisted for the 2012 Commonwealth Book Prize and the Victorian Premier’s Award for Indigenous Writing, 2012.
 Her poetry and short stories have been published in Hecate: An Interdisciplinary Journal of Women’s Liberation, The Journal for the Association European Studies of Australia, Journal for the Association of Australian Literary Studies, Australian Poetry Journal, Antipodes, Overland, Best Australian Poems, Lifted Brow, Southerly and Australian Book Review.
-Jeanine has published widely in the area of Aboriginal literature, writing otherness and creative non-fiction.